Five easy steps to live a more mindful life

 In your day to day life, pay attention to the way breathing feels.
 Watch your belly and chest rise and fall and feel your heartbeat.
 Notice how each breath looks different.
 This will immediately help you to feel more connected to your body and more grounded.
 You don’t need to change anything about the way you breathe, just being aware of your body will deepen your connection to the present.

 This ties in with meditation.
 There’s a good reason why many of the world’s most successful people practise meditation every day.
-We live in a society, particularly in London, where everything is constantly moving, we’re surrounded by technology and we rarely switch off.
+We live in a society where everything is constantly moving, we’re surrounded by technology and we rarely switch off.
 It seems counterintuitive to prioritize time to be still when there are so many things to do.
 In fact, research shows that just 10 minutes of meditation is enough to overcome stress and anxiety, will help you block out the internal thoughts of restlessness and allow you to concentrate better.

 Start small.
 Start with five minutes after you wake or before bed where you simply sit and focus on your breath.
 Your mind will wander and that’s fine, gently bring yourself back to the breath.
 That simple act is mindfulness.
 There are loads of incredible apps out there which can help you too – my personal favourites are Headspace, Calm and Expectful.